For those that are interested, this is how I installed an Ebay intercooler on my 1999 Stage 3+ 9-3 to fit through the stock locations.

 Steps - More will likely be added when I remember them

-- Grind down the screw lug on the top of the intercooler and move up the AC dryer.
+3. Grind down the screw slot on the top of the intercooler and move up the AC evaporator/dryer .

-- Test fit the intercooler and piping - Intercooler should line up in the middle when the pipes are in place.
+5. Test fit the intercooler and piping - Intercooler may be croocked until it is bolted to be straight - Should line up in the middle

-- Re-install flaps around intercooler - custom make your own to fill the rest of the gaps.
-We used some rubber sheet which was reinforced with webbing for this.
+7. Re-install flaps around intercooler - custom make your own to fill the rest of the gaps.

 Impressions